Tensor network methods for quantum-inspired image processing and classical optics: Conclusions and perspectives

 Over the years, tensor networks have become highly efficient at simulating complex quantum systems, and researchers have only recently begun to explore their potential in other fields such as numerical simulations, optimization, and machine learning.
 In this work, we demonstrated how tensor networks can be highly effective in image processing, thanks to their remarkable compression capabilities.

-We showed how Fourier optics can be cast as a form of quantum mechanics, with qubits whose evolution is dictated by unitary operators that can be represented as matrix product operators, allowing efficient computations.
-In the future, we plan to extend this work to broader optical applications and explore algorithms for optical inverse problems—such as phase retrieval, denoising, and deconvolution—which have numerous applications in astronomy, earth observation, and microscopy. \\ \\ \\ \textbf{Acknowledgements } I am deeply grateful to Bernhard Jobst for discussions in the early stage of this paper, and to all the contributors to the ITensor library ecosystem \cite{fishman2022itensor}.
+We showed how Fourier optics can be mapped to quantum mechanics, with qubits whose evolution is dictated by unitary operators that can be represented as matrix product operators, allowing efficient computations.
+In the future, we plan to extend this work to broader optical applications and explore algorithms for optical inverse problems—such as phase retrieval, denoising, and deconvolution—which have numerous applications in astronomy, earth observation, and microscopy. \\ \\ \\ \textbf{Acknowledgements } I am deeply grateful to Bernhard Jobst for discussions in the early stage of this paper, to all the contributors to the ITensor library ecosystem \cite{fishman2022itensor} and to one of the referee for its careful reading and constructive criticism.
 All simulations have been carried out on a 2015 macbook pro 16GB.
+The JPG picture used in this article will be made publicly available or can be obtained from the author upon request.

 \onecolumngrid